meteor/meteor/content/ui-ux.md

 <h4 id="tap-i18n-blaze">Using `tap:i18n` in Blaze</h4>

-We can also easily use translations in Blaze templates.
+We can also use translations in Blaze templates.
 To do so, we can use the `{% raw %}{{_ }}{% endraw %}` helper.
 In the Todos app we use the actual string that we want to output in English as the i18n key, which means we don't need to provide an English translation, although perhaps in a real app you might want to provide keys from the beginning.

 For example in `app-not-found.html`: